pcfworkshop/pcfworkshop/Labs/Lab 1 - PCF Quick Start.md

    > [!NOTE]
    >All the screenshots in these labs are using Dark mode.

 1. Select **Finish**.

+> [!IMPORTANT]
+> Re-open these labs inside the new browser profile window so that any links will open in the correct profile.

 ## ✅Task 2: Log in to Power Apps